paperless-ngx/paperless-ngx/docs/usage.md

 and permissions (owner, privileges) are assigned to documents during consumption.
 In general, templates are applied sequentially (by sort order) but subsequent templates will never override an assignment from a preceding template.
 The same is true for mail rules, e.g. if you set the correspondent in a mail rule any subsequent consumption templates that are applied _will not_ overwrite this.
+The exception to this is assignments that can be multiple e.g. tags and permissions which will be merged.

 Consumption templates allow you to filter by: